S. Korea’s leader discusses megaprojects with Saudi prince

 Joo Won, deputy director at the Seoul-based Hyundai Research Institute, noted that there have been “more negative views toward the project” than positive ones.

 “It’s a matter of financial resources.
 Saudi Arabia needs money to build such a city.
 During the period of high oil prices like these days, they can afford it.
-But oil prices would go down one day and the project could stop,” Joo said
+But oil prices would go down one day and the project could stop,” Joo said.